pke11y/blog/ntc/json_query/Practical_guide_to_Ansible_parsing_using_json_query.md

 ### Function

 The `jmespath` library provides built-in functions to assist in transformation and filtering tasks, for example the `max_by` function that returns the maximum element in an array.
-In the following task selects the filename of the maximum `app-version` value from the `entry` array.
+The following task selects the filename of the maximum `app-version` value from the `entry` array.
 The `&` provides the ability to define an expression which will be evaluated as a data type value when processed by the function.

-Using a variable for the query string is in many ways a cleaner approach to the query definition.
-How strings are quoted matters when the key name is hyphenated. in this case the query string should include double quotes `"key-name"` around the key name, which is required by the `jmespath` specification.
-None hypenathed keys do not need double quotes.
+Using a variable for the query string can be a cleaner approach to the query definition.
+String quotations are necessary when the key name is hyphenated.
+In this case, the `jmespath` specification requires the key name within quotation marks e.g. `"key-name"`.
+Where key names are not hypenathed, quotation marks are not required.

 ```
 - name: "MAX BY APP-VERSION"